twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-11-phuket-town.md

 author: Wil
 ---

+Written at Uphill Cottage on Ko Phi Phi.

 ## Thursday 10th March

 With an almost indescribable sense of relief to be out of quarantine (and to escape the karaoke at the market directly outside our window), we set out to Phuket's Old Town.
 The architecture there is wonderful, supposedly a product of Portuguese colonial influence on the Chinese merchants who settled here in the 19th century.